fiskurgit/fisk_solar_website/2020/03/27/index.md

 app.listen(80)
 ```

-Exposing my local RaspberryPi Zero to the internet is still done with a reverse ssh tunnel with a cron job periodically checking things are still running:
+Exposing my local RaspberryPi Zero to the internet from 4GEE's double-natted cellular broadband is still done with a reverse ssh tunnel to a [FastHosts VPS](https://www.fasthosts.co.uk/virtual-private-servers) with a cron job periodically checking things are still running:

 ```ssh -f -N -R 80:192.168.86.28:80 root@77.68.25.88 -o ExitOnForwardFailure=yes -o ServerAliveInterval=60 -o ServerAliveCountMax=10```